sixfab/pico_lte_micropython-sdk/docs/http-get-example/http-get-example.md

 1. **I'm getting `+CME ERROR: 703` error when reading the response.**

    Please increase the sleeping time before asking the Picocell to read response.
 It should be solved.

+2. **I'm getting `+CME ERROR: 712` error while sending a POST request.**

+   This error described as wrong or empty URL setting for the host.
+Please check your `config.json` file and put the proper URL which includes "https://" and its query.

+### Warning

+For future troubleshooting, you may want to refer to `+CME ERROR` codes and their meanings using [Picocell's `http.py` file](https://github.com/sixfab/picocell_python-sdk/blob/dev/core/modules/http.py#L4).